WestPeakResearch/WestPeakWebsite/src/content/Team/Gustavo-Gongora/index.md

 Gustavo is a fifth-year Commerce student specializing in Finance.
 Through WestPeak, he aims to continue exploring his interest in capital markets and help grow and strengthen the UBC finance community.

-Gustavo has completed internships in Private Equity at Longbow Capital and BCI, and will be joining the Investment Banking team at TD Securities this summer.
+Gustavo has completed internships in Private Equity at Longbow Capital and BCI, and investment banking at TD Securities, where he will be returning full-time.

 Outside of school and work, Gustavo enjoys playing soccer, travelling, and spending time with friends and family.